Understanding Addiction

 Sugar activates reward circuits intensely—in rats, 94% preferred intense sweetness over cocaine[3].
 The reward circuits respond intensely to concentrated sweetness, which may partly explain difficulties with sugar and processed food.

-- Dependence: Brain adjusts to expect the substance
+- Dependence: The brain adjusts to expect the substance—stress and reward systems become dysregulated

 Environmental triggers include: